-Esteemed Irish-American actor Brian Dennehy passed away on Thursday leaving behind a legacy of excellent performances on stage and the silver screen.
+Esteemed Irish-American actor Brian Dennehy passed away in April 2020 leaving behind a legacy of excellent performances on stage and the silver screen.

 Brian Dennehy's career spanned four decades and included more than 50 feature films in addition to a successful career in theater that saw him scoop two Tony Awards for his performances in the lead roles of Arthur Miller's Death of a Salesman and Eugene O'Neill's Long Day's Journey into Night.
 He also took home a Golden Globe for his television portrayal of William Loman in Death of a Salesman.